 If there are essential items that need to be delivered (e.g., medication, legal documents, academic materials), there are delivery options.
 Students must send an email to email@example.com to put in their request.

 Specific instructions for mail services are found in the online Student Isolation Guide (myGU login required).

-Students will receive a call from a Contact Tracer or the RD when it is time for them to move out of isolation.
-They can begin packing up their belongings and the RD will give them specific move out instructions, update a student’s residence information, and bring a move out cart.
-Your student will then be transported back to their normal housing and keys will be collected.
+Students receive a call from a Contact Tracer or the RD when it is time for them to move out of isolation.
+They can begin packing up their belongings and the RD gives them specific move out instructions, updates their student’s residence information, and brings a move out cart.
+Your student is then transported back to their normal housing and keys are collected.

 When students arrive back to their residence hall, they should email their instructors to let them know when they will be returning to in-person classes.
 Students do not need to re-test to exit isolation, nor do they need documentation of completion to return to classes.